JeovaniMartinez/Android-Utils/docs/utilities/view-to-image.md

 ## > Padding and Margin

-When converting the view to an image, a margin and padding can be specified, the margin is completely independent, and the padding is applied within the specified background, for example:
+When converting the view to an image, a margin and padding can be specified, the margin is completely independent (and it will always be transparent), and the padding is applied within the specified background, for example:

 ![img](../img/view-to-image/view-to-image-img2.png)